Content-Addressable aRchives (CAR)

 -

-If object does not have a
+If metadata does not have a

-If object does not have a
+If metadata does not have a

 The steps to parse a CAR block header are: